codex-academy/CleanYourCode/steps/the_future.md

 ## Even cleaner database connections using Co-routines

-Using the `connection-provider` module and co-routines together results in very readable code.
+Using the `connection-provider` module and co-routines together results in readable code.
 This almost doesn't look asynchronous, but be careful as it **is** still asynchronous code.

 ```javascript
 exports.getProduct = function(req, res, next){